 Understanding why hyperfixation occurs can help you better manage it.
 Several factors may contribute to why people hyperfixate:

 • Flow states: Some people are naturally drawn to activities that create “flow states.”
-This is periods of complete absorption where times seems to disappear.
+These are periods of complete absorption where time seems to disappear.
 These deeply engaging experiences can be so satisfying that it becomes difficult to transition away from them, leading to extended periods of focused attention.

 • Stress relief: Hyperfixation can serve as a way to escape from overwhelming emotions, stress, or difficult life situations.
 The intense focus provides mental relief and a sense of control that may be harder to achieve when dealing with other life challenges.